firstpixel/Cryptography-I/README.md

 On this problem, was given the code to create the cipher, the 3 cipher texts, and 4 messages in binary format.
 Have to discover without knowing the keys, what was the ciphertext for the 4 message.

+SHA256.py
+Week 3 Assignment
+Creation of SHA256 blocks with 1024bits 1Kb on video file